PerfectlySoft/PerfectDocs/guide/PostgreSQL.md

 	")

 ```
-The result of the query (`result`) is returned as type `PGResult` - for more on how to work with these result sets, see the `PGResult` documentation below.
+The result of the query (`result`) is returned as type `PGResult`.
+For more on how to work with these result sets, see the `PGResult` documentation below.

 ### Parameter binding